Are you looking at responsible sourcing? Is sustainable development a key challenge for your business?

 Leaders choose high standards.
 Our global community is leading the way towards a more ethical and sustainable world.
 Just by working with Fairtrade, you help to tackle some of the biggest global challenges to people and to businesses.
 These include human rights and child labour, sustainable livelihoods and the fight against deforestation and the climate crisis.

-Choose Fairtrade and you’ll be joining a strong and growing Fairtrade market.
-Over 400 businesses already choose Fairtrade, and the FAIRTRADE Mark can be seen in all major UK retailers.
+Choose Fairtrade, and you’ll be joining a strong and growing Fairtrade market.
+Over 400 businesses have already chosen Fairtrade, and the FAIRTRADE Mark can be seen in all major UK retailers.

 10. Give your marketing new life and authenticity

 Showing the impact that you make through your Fairtrade commitment means customers are proud to choose your Fairtrade products.
 We can provide you with farmer stories, statistics and marketing materials to help you show impact and tell your Fairtrade story.

 1. Fairtrade farmers and workers are unique in earning a fair income

 Only Fairtrade farmers and workers…

 - Have a safety net (the Fairtrade Minimum Price) that protects them from low prices for their crops